The green heart of Bali

 On the other side of town, the incredibly stunning Green Bird Villas are definitely worth checking out!
 A superior double will only set you back about $50 and that includes free breakfast, wifi, TV, AC ++ If you add another $20 you’ll get the deluxe room with a large bathroom and view of the awesome pool.

 The prices I mention will, of course, depend on the time of your visit.
 I always try to travel during low season to get the best rates available and a lot fewer tourists.

 The most efficient way to get around Ubud is to hire a motorbike for around 50k – 70k Rp. / $3-4 a day.
 Ubud and the surrounding area is one of the places in Bali I feel totally safe driving by myself.
 The roads are good and there is so much to see that you will miss if you go by car.

 If you work remotely or for yourself, there’s no better place to be than Bali.
 Ubud has long been the co-working capital of the island with creatives from all over flocking to spaces like Hubud and Outpost.
 Wouldn’t it be nice to see a pool and palm trees out the office window?
 And if you get a little tense from all the work, just order a healthy juice or fresh coconut and an on-site massage.
 That sounds like heaven to me!
 With rates starting at $12 a day for a working space with high-speed wifi, it should be doable for most.
 Hubud also offers a “Soft Landing” package if you want to relocate to Bali, but don’t really know where to start.

 If you’re thinking of going to Ubud, be sure to check out this awesome tour which I’ve heard so many great things about.
-The 7-day itinerary will not only immerse you in local life but also work on your mind, body and soul!
+It will take you to all the main attractions Ubud has to offer!